Lightning469/Pan-S7-Code/README.md

 # Pan-S7-Code
-FORTRAN code to generate Pan S7 Rayleigh-Brillouin scattering lineshape.
+Repository contains the original FORTRAN code routine to generate the Pan S7 Rayleigh-Brillouin scattering lineshape for both spontaneous and coherent Rayleigh-Brillouin scattering based on the Boltzmann equation.
 Contains the following files:

 crbs_mol7_1.for - Main code.